 20 Inspiring Reading Journal Ideas

-Reading is an amazing and relaxing hobby to have!
-Tracking what you’re reading is a fun way to add to your reading life.
-Check out these 20 inspiring reading journal ideas to help get you started in tracking your books and being intentional with your reading goals!
+Reading is an amazing and relaxing hobby!
+Tracking what you read is a fun way to deepen that joy and stay connected with your reading goals.
+If you’re looking for creative ways to get started, here are 20 inspiring reading journal ideas to help you track books, reflect on stories, and be more intentional with your reading life.

 Related Post: Children’s Books | Book Lists & Resources